How To Come Up With An Awesome Team Name...

 Your team name will be very important.
 It will set out who you are and what you stand for to the other Large Minority challengers.
 It’s how you’ll be identified when someone spots that you’ve broken down at the side of the road or in the retelling of stories over a beer in the evenings.

 Most importantly of all, it’ll be your rallying point.
 Adventure challenges can be tough and it’s not unusual for teams to give each other (and themselves) pep talks.
 What do you want to be saying to yourself?
 “Come on Team Free as You’ll Ever Be” or “We can do it Team Here for Beer”!

 You can call yourselves whatever you like – although keep it clean please – and you might already have a brilliant idea.
 But for those who need a little bit of inspiration, here are some of the elements you might like to consider.

 A good team name should be relevant to those it represents.
 How you do this is up to you.
 Try playing around with themes such as your hometown, how you met or if you’re related, your surname.
 Teams in the past have used the fact that they’re newlyweds or that both members work as nurses – all good starting points for a cracking team name.

 Think about your destination

-Using Cambodia, Sri Lanka or the Philippines as part of your name is a fab idea and will allow you to get creative.
+Using Cambodia, Sri Lanka or the Philippines as part of your name is a fab idea and will allow you to get creative and connect with the locals.
 Add a bit of alliteration and you’re there.
 Name sorted.

 Don’t be afraid of puns